Jenni-Hawk/Advanced_Topic_Modeling/README.md

 # Advanced_Topic_Modeling Research

 ## Objectives:
-- How does deep learning compare to classic machine learning models for topic modeling?
+- For topic modeling, how does deep learning compare to classic machine learning models?
 - Which model(s) bring the best human comprehension to the topics it defines?
 - Which model(s) can make us feel most confident that they're accurately defining the topics?
 - Can OpenAI create an improvement in model performance?